Theerathon Bunmathan: Buriram United

-Theerathon started almost every match for Buriram United due to his superb and consistent form.
-Theerathon is a major part of Buriram United's success; his free kicks assisted and scored many goals for the club.
+Theerathon started almost every match for Buriram United during that period.Theerathon contributed to several successful seasons for Buriram United.
+He contributed goals and assists from set pieces.
 His free kick against FC Seoul in the 2013 AFC Champions League qualified Buriram to the knockout phase as groups runners-up drawing with Urawa Reds Diamonds at 10 points..
 In the 2013 Thai Premier League Theerathon scored 3 goals against BEC Tero Sasana, Chonburi, and Ratchaburi Mitr Phol.

 Muangthong United

 In May 2016, it was announced that after spending seven years with Buriram United, he would be joining arch rivals Muangthong United the following month on a five-year contract for an all-time record for the highest football transfer fee for Thai League 1 at 35 million Baht.
 That record was soon broken on 2 November 2016 by Tanaboon Kesarat.
 The transfer fee is undisclosed but it is estimated to be around 50 million Baht.